renovatebot/renovate/docs/usage/key-concepts/scheduling.md

 - A global sense: when the bot is allowed to do work at all
 - A specific sense: when Renovate is allowed to look for updates to a specific dependency

+While as an end user you may think of scheduling in terms of when you allow it to raise updates, it's important to remember that such updates can only occur if the bot gets the opportunity to run within the schedule window you provide.

 Because Renovate defaults to "always on" and "open PRs right away" it can be overwhelming your repository with notifications of new PRs.
 To reduce overwhelm, we provide scheduling tools.